chavarera/PythonScript/Basic/indentation.md

       print("second line")
 ```

-Incorrect indentation will result into
+Incorrect indentation will result into :no_entry:
 ```python
 IndentationError:
 ```